auntyellow/units/methodology.md

 ### Notes

 1. [Here](uncertainties/coulomb.py) is the calculation.
 2. This is for electric charge only.
-For electric flux, (1.3) does not work.
+For electric displacement flux, (1.3) does not work.
 3. Before 2019, <img src="https://latex.codecogs.com/gif.latex?1\;\text{C}\overset{\frown}=2997924580\;\text{statC}"> exactly.